Louisiana Mesothelioma Lawyer

+Louisiana mesothelioma lawyers help asbestos victims seek justice and recover damages for their illnesses.
 Between 1999 and 2017, more than 5,000 Louisiana residents died from mesothelioma, lung cancer, or asbestosis.[1]
-Workplace asbestos exposure in oil refineries, ports, and shipyards account for many of the deaths.
-Louisiana mesothelioma lawyers help these victims seek justice and recover damages for their illnesses.
+Workplace asbestos exposure in oil refineries, ports, and shipyards accounts for many deaths.

 Waters Kraus & Paul – Leading Louisiana Mesothelioma Lawyers

-Waters Kraus & Paul is a Louisiana mesothelioma law firm with a record of successfully winning impressive verdicts and settlements on behalf of their clients.
-The firm prides itself on its ability to hold manufacturers, distributors, and suppliers of asbestos accountable for their negligence.
+Waters Kraus & Paul is a Louisiana mesothelioma law firm with a record of successfully winning impressive verdicts and settlements on behalf of its clients.
+The firm prides itself on its ability to hold asbestos manufacturers, distributors, and suppliers accountable for their negligence.

 The firm supports its aggressive representation with both experience and resources.
 Each case is pursued in collaboration with one of the firm’s partners from start to finish.
 Cases are supported by a Medical Resources Department and a Litigation Support Department.